[ntab Configuration]

 ![]() |

-AIDA64 CPU stress test with Turbo Mode Off |
+| AIDA64 CPU stress test with Turbo Mode Off | AIDA64 CPU stress test with Turbo Mode On |

 In the Unigine Superposition test which puts the RTX 2060 under heavy load for 20 minutes, with Turbo Mode on, the GPU hovered between 63 and 64°C (145.4 – 147.2°F), with an average frequency of 1455 MHz and a maximum of 1515 MHz.
 However, in gaming, the video card boosts to much higher frequencies, reaching 2040 MHz in Age of Empires II Definitive Edition.
 The temperatures are also higher during long gaming sessions in more demanding games like Apex: Legends, maxing out at 74°C (165.2°F), but still well below the recommended 90°C (194°F) for video cards.